joao-mbn/personal-finance-automation/README.md

                 ]
                 ~~~
                 - 9229 is the standard port for the emulator.
-            - For some unknown reason, the App doesn't find the cloud function when it is emulated using node 17.9.0 but it does in node 12.22.1.
+            - For some unknown reason, the App doesn't find the cloud function when it is emulated using node 17.9.0 but it does in
+            node 12.22.1 or 16.14.2.

         - to debug pubsub (simulate functions called by time triggers):
             - on a JavaScript Debug Terminal run: